The Alliance School

-The Alliance School is a public high school located in the city of Milwaukee, Wisconsin.
-It serves the needs of students in grades 9–12.
-The Milwaukee Public Schools website describes it as, "a safe place for students regardless of sexuality, identity, appearance, ability, or beliefs.
-Students considering Alliance should be open to working with students of all backgrounds and abilities.
-Academic excellence and the pursuit of higher education are expectations for all students."
+The Alliance School is a public high school located in the city of Milwaukee, Wisconsin, United States.
+It serves students in grades 9–12.

 Description

-Alliance is a teacher-led school, headed by Lead Teacher and co-founder Tina Owen.
-The enrollment for the 2009–2010 school year is approximately 175.
-Founded in 2005 the school was located on Galena Street but moved to Walnut Street for the 2009–2010 school year to an older building which has housed a number of other Milwaukee Public School projects over the decades.
+Alliance is a teacher-led school, headed by lead teacher and co-founder Tina Owen.
+The enrollment for the 2009–2010 school year was approximately 175.
+Founded in 2005, the school was located on Galena Street but moved to Walnut Street for the 2009–2010 school year, to an older building which has housed a number of other Milwaukee Public School projects over the decades.
 It operates on a year-round school calendar, unlike most Milwaukee Public Schools.
 While Alliance is a charter school, employees are members of the appropriate MPS unions.

 Alliance has numerous outreach programs for students, such as an "Art and Social Justice" program headed up by Alliance's dedicated art teacher.

 Recognition

 Along with New York City's Harvey Milk School, Alliance was cited as a role model for the proposed Social Justice High School-Pride Campus in Chicago, Illinois.

 In November 2009, it was awarded the Silver Award (2nd place) as "High Achievement Charter School of the Year" by the Wisconsin Charter Schools Association.
 In 2011, it received the WCSA's Platinum Award ("Charter School of the Year") as "most accountable, autonomous, innovative and involved charter school".